 This unique software, together with our human spot checking process, allows us to offer an average accuracy of 95%.

-Whilst our OCR scanning service can be very accurate when converting printed type text into digital format, in our experience the accuracy of OCR on handwritten text is very poor.
-For this reason, when looking to capture hand written text we always recommend our transcription services.
+Whilst our OCR service can be very accurate when converting printed type text into digital format, in our experience the accuracy of OCR on handwritten text is very poor.
+For this reason, in the case of capturing hand written text we recommend using our transcription service.

 Calculate the cost of your data capture project

 Enter your data capture requirements and tick the box to confirm whether you would like us to get in touch to discuss your requirements further.
 If you’re not quite ready to use our online quote calculator, feel free to call on 01536 713834 or email us [email protected]